 (Photo credit: AFP via Getty Images)

-Their deployment is illegal under international law, as it was implemented without the consent of Damascus or the UN.
+The deployment of US forces in Syria is illegal under international law, as it was implemented without the consent of Damascus or the UN.